willviles/ember-useragent/README.md

 Prior to `0.11.0`, this addon generated an initializer in `app/initializers/user-agent.js` that injected the `userAgent` service across all controllers, components and routes.
 This does not happen in `>=0.11.0`.

+You can restore this behavior by manually performing these implicit injections (see [#42](https://github.com/willviles/ember-useragent/pull/42)), however this is highly discouraged, as this feature is deprecated by the upcoming Ember `v4.0`.
+If you were relying on these implicit injections, you should instead refactor your code to explicitly inject the `userAgent` service.

 ## Using UAParser.js

 For more information on how to use UAParser.js, please refer to the [documentation](https://github.com/faisalman/ua-parser-js#methods).